Educational toy: Educational theories and play

+There are also other benefits to play.
+The physical benefits of play allow for children to have an increase of efficiency in their immune, endocrine, and cardiovascular systems.
+In America, obesity is a problem, and play could be a part of the solution.

+Energy-burning play can help kids stay fit and burn off excess calories.
+Fatigue, muscle strain, inability to enter tight spaces, can all be negative effects of children being overweight.
+Kids need to run around, play outside, and exercise their bodies.
+In recent years, there has also been research done over reducing ADHD.
+Attention deficit hyperactivity disorder is when a person can not focus on more than one task.
+In 2022, 1 million children ages 3–17 years old in the U.S. were diagnosed with ADHD.

+Many children do not meet the recommended levels for play each day.
+With growing levels of screen time, levels of active play are declining.
+There is no doubt that children can become bored and lose focus in a classroom setting.
+Active play can help children’s motivation and increase their focus.

 Teachers who use educational toys in classroom settings try to identify toys that will be appropriate to a child's developmental level, existing skills, and interests.
 They try to engage children with toys in ways that support cognitive development.
 Many educators emphasize the importance of open-ended imaginative play, exploration and social engagement.
 Toys with the quality of open-endedness can be used by children in a variety of ways and at different ages and developmental levels.
 Educational toys vary widely in terms of their open-endedness and their potential for exploration, imaginative play, and social engagement.
 Play theorist Brian Sutton Smith, who advocates for free play, has asserted that "the plans of the playful imagination dominate the objects or the toys, not the other way around."
 Toys whose design is more heavily specified and restricted may be less intuitive for children to use, and require more engagement and support from adults.
 Many studies of educational toys report that the effectiveness of a toy is more related to the involvement and guidance of adults, or to the child's intellectual level, than to the toy itself.